quantopian/qgrid/README.md

 Qgrid renders pandas DataFrames as SlickGrids, which enables users to explore the entire contents of a DataFrame using intuitive sorting and filtering controls.
-It's designed to be used within IPython notebook, and it's also fully functional when rendered in [nbviewer](http://nbviewer.ipython.org/).
+It's designed to be used within IPython notebook, but it's also fully functional when rendered in [nbviewer](http://nbviewer.ipython .org/github/quantopian/qgrid/blob/master/qgrid_demo.ipynb).

 #### Demo:
-View a demo of qgrid by opening the [qgrid_demo notebook in nbviewer](http://nbviewer.ipython .org/github/quantopian/qgrid/blob/master/qgrid_demo.ipynb).
+See the demo by viewing [qgrid_demo.ipynb](http://nbviewer.ipython .org/github/quantopian/qgrid/blob/master/qgrid_demo.ipynb) in nbviewer.